Best portable Bluetooth speakers for outdoor party people

 Bluetooth speakers can receive music from just about any phone, tablet or laptop in existence, and although the audio may not be lossless, the best ones do deliver decent sonics, as well as portability, versatility and toughness.

-Now pick through our favourite Bluetooth speakers, ranked in order of preference, with the very best all-round package at number one.
+Now pick through that and the rest of our favourite battery-powered Bluetooth speakers, ranked in order of preference.

 Libratone One Click